skygragon/leetcode-cli/docs/commands.md

 	  🔒 [360] Sort Transformed Array                                       Medium (41.0%)
 	  🔒 [325] Maximum Size Subarray Sum Equals k                           Medium (40.9%)

+# plugin

+Display installed plugins.

+* `-i` to install new plugin.
+* `-d` to delete existing plugin.

+*Example*

+	$ leetcode plugin
+	retry                default         Plugin to retry last failed request if AUTO_LOGIN is on. cache                default         Plugin to provide local cache. leetcode             default         Plugin to talk with leetcode APIs.

 # show

 Display problem details.
 With `-g`/`-l`/`-x`, the code template could be auto generated for you.